About

 Spiritually...

-Throughout my life, my spiritual journey has taken a non-dualistic, ongoing, circular path.
+My spiritual journey has traveled a non-dualistic, circular path, and

 Today...